Oakland Unified School District

 Oakland Unified School District is a public education school district that operates a total of 80 elementary schools (TK–5), middle schools (6–8), and high schools (9–12).
 There are also 28 district-authorized charter schools in Oakland, California, United States, serving a total of 48,704 students across both district-run and district-authorized charter schools (as of census day in 2020–21, with 35,489 of those students served by district-run schools).

-Located in California's most diverse city, OUSD serves a diverse population of students.
+Located in one of California's most diverse cities, OUSD serves a diverse population of students.
 Nearly half of the students in district and charter schools speak a non-English language at home.
 For the school year 2016–17, 31 percent of OUSD students were English-language learners.
 OUSD also serves a large population of newcomer students.
 Seventy-three percent of students receive free or reduced-price meals.

 OUSD was among the first school districts in the country to implement restorative justice practices to limit or eliminate suspensions.
 During the 2015 school year, 96.1 percent of students were not suspended.